 Many of our clients have already taken steps toward meeting the EU MDR labeling requirements.
 As we’ve written elsewhere, translating patient-facing medical content brings challenges.
 However, advance preparation by the client speeds the process and ensures the translation quality required by the EU MDR.
 Here are some issues to keep in mind when planning for translation for EU MDR compliance:

 The EU MDR requires alignment of meaning across all labeling content, including IFUs, patient manuals, and package labeling.
 A rigorous technical writing process on the part of the client should ensure consistency of the source content.
 Some segments of text might be repeated verbatim across all three.
-The translation workflows of established translation agencies should align well with a systematic source text writing process.
+The translation workflows of established translation agencies should work well with a systematic source text writing process.

 Your language services partner will launch the project by creating a comprehensive glossary of terms and their validated translations.
 The team will then load the source terms and their target translations – the “termbase” –into their computer-assisted translation (CAT tools).
 While the translator works, constant access to the term base ensures consistency.